dshetty100/School_District_Analysis/README.md

 ## Results
 The analysed data shows the following:

-- How is the district summary affected?
+- The resukts from the district is summarizeed in the table below.

 ![Figure1](/Images/District_Summary.PNG)